History of Somnath Temple

 • A major pilgrimage destination

-• A heritage site visited by millions annually
+• A heritage site visited by millions every year

-Visitors are encouraged not only to perform darshan, but also to spend time within the temple complex, understanding its history and spiritual atmosphere.
+Visitors are encouraged not only to perform darshan, but also to spend time within the temple complex, understanding its historical and spiritual significance.

 About Us